silva-tim/c0523-code-solutions/javascript-timers/javascript-timers-quiz-notes.md

   A function that is passed as an argument to another function.

 - Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future?
-  Using the global method setTimeout() you can delay a JavaScriot function.
+  Using the global method setTimeout() you can delay a JavaScript function.

 - How can you set up a function to be called repeatedly without using a loop?
   By using a setInterval() function.